ActionPL/duckstation_openbios_savestates/SLUS-01255/README.md

 **Description:**

-Most of the game's accessories, armor, weapons and items unlocked.
+Most of the game's accessories, armors, weapons and items unlocked.
 Starts in arena lobby with "VS Battle" dialog option highlighted.